SIBarcodeNetwork/ReadtheDocsMaster/Docs/BLAST.rst

 * a .fasta file with nucleotide sequences and
 * a .job file that Hydra will use to load the program and run the needed commands.

-Please note: the below instructions have been written for MAC computers as per SIBN best practise.

 Preparing the files
 ~~~~~~~~~~~~~~~~~~~